HazyResearch/ThunderKittens/README.md

 ## Installation

 **ThunderKittens is a header-only library**.
 The library itself does not require any installation; just clone the repo, and include `kittens.cuh`.
 Easy money.

+#### Hardware requirements

+* ThunderKittens is mainly built and tested for Hopper and Blackwell GPUs.
+* We make our best effort to support Ampere GPUs too, but some features may not work correctly.
+Contributions are welcome!

 #### Build requirements